hovi-id/hovi-agreements/cloud-sla.md

 # Hovi Service Level Agreement for SaaS and Cloud Service

-**Last update:** January 01, 2024
+**Last update:** May 21, 2025

 Hovi cloud is hosted on [www.hovi.id](https://www.hovi.id) enjoy the following service at all times.

 - **Uptime** - 99.9%
-  - Customer databases are hosted in the chosen Hovi region: europe, americas, asia-pacific, middle-east-and-northern-asia or oceania (see Privacy Policy for more info)
+  - Customer databases are hosted in the chosen Hovi region: europe (see Privacy Policy for more info)
   - Each customer database is replicated in real-time on redundant storage located in the same data center
   - We work with different hosting providers worldwide that always deliver at least 99.9% uptime guarantee, so we guarantee 99.9% uptime on a monthly basis (3 nines, excluding planned maintenance)*
   - 99.9% uptime monthly = maximum unplanned downtime of 45 min/month.